 One day, I stopped staring and finally picked up the box to look it over.
 I glanced at the nutrition label and read (or, attempted to read) the ingredient list.
 My eyes opened wide in shock, I gently placed the box back on the shelf, and walked away in awe.
 How could so many bad things come in such a pretty package??
 On my drive home, I was determined to make a healthier, all natural, homemade version.

-Almost all of the other strawberry cupcake recipes I saw online called for artificial red food coloring or sugary jello mix… no thanks.
+Almost all of the recipes I’ve seen for Strawberry Cupcakes call for artificial red food coloring and/or sugary jello mix… no thanks.
 I was all on my own to handcraft a recipe.
 Aaaaand as embarrassing as it is, I gotta tell you the truth — these cupcakes were a long time coming!
 It took me four completely failed batches to get these cupcakes to be a success.
 Every failed experiment, the cupcakes were incredibly dense and chewy and rubbery and terrible.
 The first two batches weren’t sweet at all, the third wasn’t pink (it was actually kind of grey, ew), and the fourth was “okay,” but not something I was proud of.

 When the kitchen timer would go off — Riiiiing.
 Riiiiing.
 Riiiiing. — my heart would jump into my throat.